apache/archiva/README.txt

 With maven 3 and the tomcat-maven-plugin, you will be able to run the webapp from the top and include all the other modules in the webapp classloader.
 No more need to install everything to run the jetty plugin.
-So just use : mvn tomcat:run -Pdev and hit in your browser : http://localhost:9091/archiva
+So just use : mvn tomcat6:run -Pdev -Ptomcat or mvn tomcat7:run -Pdev -Ptomcat and hit in your browser : http://localhost:9091/archiva

 note with dev profile admin account is automatically created with password admin123